OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - string note that holds comments by the admin or OED inserted
 - meters table needs the following new column:
   - unit_id that is foreign key to id in units table.
 We need to be sure that the type_of_unit for the supplied unit_id is meter.
 This is the unit that the meter receives data in and is the one pointed to by the meter in the graph.
 Note this can be null so a meter with unknown unit (such as from automatic creation) can be added without losing readings.
-  - integer default_graphic_unit not NULL that is foreign key to id in units table.
-Note, unlike a group, this must have a unit that is real.
+  - integer default_graphic_unit that is foreign key to id in units table. null means it has none.
 - groups table needs new column:
   - integer default_graphic_unit that is foreign key to id in units table and null if no unit.
   - string note that holds comments by the admin or OED inserted (not directly related to units changes but consistent)